badiaamakhlouf/ML_Zero2Hero/pages/model_tunning_optim.md

-## Model evaluation
+## Model Evaluation
 ### Q- Why model evaluation is essential in model development lifecycle ?
 - This steps comes after building your model taking into consideration the model tunning and optimization
 - What to do next ?
 How to decide which decision to take while building a ml model Here is some advices :
  - In case you implemented a linear regression model to predcit air quality inside offices, after evaluation using one of the famous metrics such as MSE, MAE etc. you find that you still have some large errors in prediction
  - Here are some solutions :
-   - Check Overfitting
+   - Check overfitting
    - Increase training data size
    - Reduce the number of features
    - Try more or new sets of features such as polynomial $x^2, x^3, x_1x_2$